| Contents | Prev | Next | JDBCTM Guide: Getting Started |

 Let us define carefully what it means for updates to be visible.
 If an update made by another transaction affects where a row should appear in the result set-this is in effect a delete followed by an insert-the row may not move until the result set is reopened.
 If an update causes a row to fail to qualify for membership in a result set-this is in effect a delete-the row may remain visible until the result set is reopened.
 If a row is explicitly deleted by another transaction, a scroll-sensitive result set may maintain a placeholder for the row to permit logical fetching of rows by absolute position.
 Updated column values are always visible, however.

-interface provides a way to determine the exact capabilities
+The DatabaseMetaData interface provides a way to determine the exact capabilities

 that are supported by a result set.
 For example, the new methods: othersUpdatesAreVisible

-, and othersInsertsAreVisible
+, othersDeletesAreVisible, and othersInsertsAreVisible may be used

 for this purpose.